linebender/druid/README.md

 #### Linux

-On Linux, druid requires gtk+3; see [gtk-rs dependencies] for installation instructions.
+On Linux, Druid requires gtk+3; see [gtk-rs dependencies] for installation instructions.

 Alternatively, there is an X11 backend available, although it is currently